HL7/fhir-medmorph/input/pagecontent/subscription.md

 The MedMorph Reference Architecture IG specifies that EHRs or other systems need to generate notifications based on subscriptions to trigger processes within a Backend Service App.
 Based on the notifications, the Backend Service App will initiate the reporting workflows based on PlanDefinition resources.

-**Note:**
-FHIR Subscriptions capability is undergoing significant changes in FHIR R5 including the introduction of the SubscriptionTopic resource.
-However, the MedMorph Reference Architecture IG is based on FHIR R4 and will continue to be based on FHIR R4.
-There is an effort in HL7 currently to backport the FHIR R5 Subscription model in FHIR R4.
-Once the backport is finished the MedMorph Reference Architecture IG will be updated to use the latest subscription capabilities.

-In FHIR R4, the SubscriptionTopic resource does not exist, however Subscriptions exist.
-The next few sections will outline specific requirements for the EHR and the Backend Service App for subscriptions and notifications.

-#### Subscriptions and Notifications Using SubscriptionTopic in FHIR R5
+#### Subscriptions and Notifications Using SubscriptionTopic

-As the FHIR subscription capabilities get backported to FHIR R4, SubscriptionTopic resources will be supported in the specification.
-The following requirements are based on SubscriptionTopics.
+The following requirements are based on SubscriptionTopics defined as per the Subscriptions R5 Backport IG.

-* EHRs SHALL support the SubscriptionTopics identified by each of the named-events in the [Named Event Valueset](ValueSet-us-ph-triggerdefinition-namedevent.html).
+* EHRs SHOULD support the SubscriptionTopics identified by each of the named-events in the [Named Event Valueset](ValueSet-us-ph-triggerdefinition-namedevent.html).
+Each MedMorph Content IG should identify the specific named-event required to be supported by the EHR for the use case.

-* EHRs SHALL notify the subscribers of changes based on the named-events using a channel of type ```rest-hook```.
+* EHRs SHOULD support the channel of type ```rest-hook``` to notify the subscribers of changes.

+* EHRs SHOULD support a notification payload type of ```id-only``` where the id of the changed resource is included.

-* EHRs SHALL include in the notification the resources that were changed along with context information.
-The context information SHALL always include the patient whose data was modified.
-The context information SHOULD include the encounter during which the change was recorded when applicable.
+* EHRs MAY include in the notification the resources that were changed along with context information.
+EHRs SHOULD consider including context information such as the patient and the encounter resources.
+The MedMorph Content IGs will specify the detailed notifications required as per the use case.

 * Backend Service App SHALL subscribe to the EHR SubscriptionTopics identified by each of the named-events in the [Named Event Valueset](	ValueSet-us-ph-triggerdefinition-namedevent.html).